janpeuker/awesome-tech-roles/README.md

 - [Cloud migration for the real world](https://cloud.google.com/blog/products/cloud-migration/real-world-cloud-migration-strategies) - Cloud / GCP specific ([AWS here](https://aws.amazon.com/professional-services/CAF/)) blog but shows how professional services teams build up [standard methodologies](https://cloud.google.com/blog/topics/perspectives/the-google-cloud-adoption-framework-helping-you-move-to-the-cloud-with-confidence) between pre-commit and post-commit teams, customers and partners.
 - [Databricks Labs](https://databricks.com/learn/labs) - Databricks uses the role "Field Engineer" in their "Labs" for a combination of Integration Engineer and DevRel, also building / maintaining some open-source reusable helper tools coming out of customer engagements ([here](https://github.com/GoogleCloudPlatform/professional-services) is a similar repository from Google Cloud).
+- [Data for the Win](https://www.tableau.com/blog/data-for-the-win-how-team-usa-visualizations-were-made) - Data and analytics companies like Tableau often have the strongest solution engineering value proposition and they can combine tooling with business knowledge to create models.
 - [Deployment Engineer](https://www2.htw-dresden.de/~anke/openup/core.default.role_def.base/roles/deployment_engineer_5F5FF257.html) - (for comparison) Traditionally the term "Deployment Engineer" has been used for someone responsible to bring a release or product to production, hence often used for consultants.
 It was followed by "Field Engineer" and more recently "Integration Engineer".
 - [Facebook&apos;s Solution Engineering Team](https://jmperezperez.com/solutions-engineer-facebook/) - Long interview about the practical role details at Solutions Engineering Team (at Google they are called [Customer Solution Engineer in gTech](https://blog.google/inside-google/life-at-google/my-path-google/my-path-to-google-ana-lucero-esqueda/)).
 - [Forward Deployed Software Engineer at Palantir](https://blog.palantir.com/a-day-in-the-life-of-a-palantir-forward-deployed-software-engineer-45ef2de257b1) - Interesting, weirdly militaristic, title for "embedded" integration engineers at Palantir, similar to Databricks&apos; Resident Architects.
 Their Consultants are called [Deployment Strategist](https://blog.palantir.com/a-day-in-the-life-of-a-palantir-deployment-strategist-951cb59a5a96).